 A natural relief for dry skin

-Due to its antioxidant properties and high fatty acid content, neem oil perpetrates deep into the skin and forms a protective barrier against the harsh weather conditions.
-It rejuvenates the skin, hydrates, and nourishes it at the same time.
+Due to its antioxidant properties and high fatty acid content, neem oil penetrates deep into the skin and forms a protective barrier against the harsh weather conditions.
+It rejuvenates the skin, hydrates, and nourishes it at the same time, making it appear healthier and younger.

 Whether you’re dealing with psoriasis, acne, or eczema, neem oil is said to be extremely beneficial due to the powerful beneficial properties it possesses.